ch1bo/garmin-otp-authenticator/README.md

 * Bigger font for Steam-Guard codes (requires custom font)
 * Other UI/UX improvements - feedback welcome!

+## Steam guard

+This app does support the steam guard authentication code scheme.
+However, access onto the secret key is usually not provided by the setup.

+If you have a rooted Android phone, you can read the secret key out of the installed and configured steam Android App.

+The secret is located in a file at path `/data/data/com.valvesoftware.android.steam.community/files/Steamguard*` and can be read using `adb` or a local shell and `su` (thus the rooted phone requirement).

 ## License

 The source code for garmin-otp-authenticator is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).